Japan Visa from Dubai: Tourist & Visit Visa Guide 2026

 Step-by-Step: How to Apply for a Japan Visa from Dubai

-- 2Prepare your 45mm × 45mm passport photograph — visit a professional photo studio.
+- 3Prepare your 45mm × 45mm passport photograph — visit a professional photo studio.
 Confirm they know the Japan visa square photo format before sitting for the shot.

-- 3Gather all required documents — passport, residence visa, Emirates ID, bank statements, flight reservation, hotel bookings, employment letter, and travel itinerary.
+- 4Gather all required documents — passport, residence visa, Emirates ID, bank statements, flight reservation, hotel bookings, employment letter, and travel itinerary.
 See the document checklist above.

-- 4Review everything carefully — check that your name, passport number, and other details are consistent across all documents.
+- 5Review everything carefully — check that your name, passport number, and other details are consistent across all documents.
 Any discrepancies can cause rejection.

-- 5Submit your application — either visit the Embassy of Japan in Abu Dhabi during visa submission hours, or use OraVisa to submit on your behalf.
+- 6Submit your application — through VFS Global (Dubai centre for Dubai and the Northern Emirates; Embassy of Japan in Abu Dhabi for Abu Dhabi and Al Ain residents), or use OraVisa to submit on your behalf.

-- 7Wait for processing — Japan visa processing typically takes 5-7 business days from the date of submission.
+- 8Wait for processing — sticker-visa processing typically takes around 8-10 working days from submission; the eVisa is usually around 5-7.
 Express processing is not generally available.

-- 9Check your visa — verify that the visa type, entry dates, number of entries, and duration of stay are all correct before travelling.
+- 10Check your visa — verify that the visa type, entry dates, number of entries, and duration of stay are all correct before travelling.

-Skip the Embassy Trip — OraVisa Handles Japan Visa Submissions
+Skip the Visa-Centre Trip — OraVisa Handles Japan Visa Submissions

-OraVisa submits Japan visa applications at the Embassy of Japan on your behalf.
+OraVisa submits Japan visa applications through VFS Global on your behalf.
 We prepare your documents, handle submission, and collect your passport — you just hand us your paperwork.

 Get Free Japan Visa QuoteJapan Visa Fees from Dubai